Yoon Jin-hee

 Yoon Jin-Hee (/ko/; born August 4, 1986, in Wonju, Gangwon-do) is a South Korean weightlifter.

 Career

-She ranked 3rd in the Women's 58 kg at the 2005 Junior World Championships in Busan, South Korea, lifting 206 kg in total.
-She also competed in the Women's 58 kg at the 2005 World Championships in Doha, Qatar and reached the 4th spot with 215 kg in total.
+Yoon ranked 3rd in the women's 58 kg at the 2005 Junior World Championships in Busan, South Korea, lifting 206 kg in total.
+She also competed in the women's 58 kg at the 2005 World Championships in Doha, Qatar and reached the 4th spot with 215 kg in total.

 At the 2006 World Weightlifting Championships she ranked fourth in the 58 kg category, and in the 2007 World Weightlifting Championships she won the bronze medal in the 53 kg category with 211 kg in total.

-At the 2008 Summer Olympics she won silver medal in women's 53 kg, and at the 2016 Summer Olympics she finished third in the same category.
-She decided to retire earlier but in 2014 abandoned retirement to compete for South Korea in the national team.
+At the 2008 Summer Olympics she won the silver medal in women's 53 kg, and at the 2016 Summer Olympics she finished third in the same category.

+She decided to retire earlier, but in 2014 abandoned retirement to compete for South Korea in the national team.